Wheeler Williams

-Wheeler Williams (November 30, 1897 – August 12, 1972) was an American sculptor, born in Chicago, Illinois.
+Wheeler Williams (November 30, 1897 – August 12, 1972) was an American sculptor.

-Life and career
+Early life and education

-Williams studied sculpture at the School of the Art Institute of Chicago.
-He attended Yale, where he graduated magna cum laude in 1919.
-He received a Master of Architecture degree from Harvard in 1922.
+Williams was born in Chicago and studied sculpture at the Art Institute of Chicago.
+He attended Yale University, where he graduated magna cum laude in 1919.
+He received a Master of Architecture degree from Harvard University in 1922.
 Williams studied at the École des Beaux-Arts in Paris.